> Genomic polymorphism data in A. thaliana

 The regional mapping panel was used to search for candidate targets of selection using the pairwise haplotype sharing statistic (Toomajian et al., 2006), the composite likelihood ratio test (Nielsen et al., 2005), and a global FST scan (Lewontin et al., 1973).
 You can download these scores here.
 The map of recombination hot spots can be dowloaded here.

 The Regmap lines were used to identify the genetics underlying climate adaptation in A. thaliana (Hancock et al., 2011).
 Association scores for each climate variable are available here.
 The archive includes a list of the top SNPs identified in this study.
 The climate data for 948 accessions is available here.
 Please note that the genome browser allowing to view the results in their genomic context was taken offline.

 1001 Genomes Project

-List of putative contaminants among stock center lines
+149-SNP primers and list of putative contaminants among stock center lines